1. What is the difference between PSC and MOE Teaching Scholarships and the difference between the OMS(T) and the EMS?

 For a start, all newly awarded scholars and award holders will attend an Induction Course where they will have an opportunity to learn more about the Singapore Education System as well as the latest developments/initiatives.
 Teaching scholars will also attend a 3 to 4 day course at Outward Bound Singapore.

-During their undergraduate studies, scholars and award holders will also have the opportunity to participate in various activities that will enhance their exposure and interaction.
-These include attachments to schools, attending overseas conferences, student exchange programmes, and engaging in regular dialogue sessions with senior MOE officials.
-Teaching scholars will also attend a 1-week Development in Public Policies Seminar which serves to equip scholars with broader perspectives on policy-making in the wider Civil Service, and to better appreciate the challenges faced by the various Ministries, including MOE.
+In addition, overseas scholars will get the chance to attend a Pre-Departure Course where they will learn useful life-skills to cope with living and studying abroad, as well as interact and bond with returning seniors.
+During their undergraduate studies, scholars and award holders will also have opportunities to participate in various developmental programmes that will enhance their skills, knowledge and exposure to teaching and policy-making.
+These may include a 4-week attachment to schools, selected overseas conferences and dialogue sessions with senior MOE officials.
+Scholars will also attend a 3-day ‘Developments in Public Policy’ seminar which equips scholars with broader perspectives on policy-making in the wider Civil Service and helps them better appreciate the challenges faced by various Ministries, including MOE.

 2. What is the career path like for a teaching scholar / award holder?

 Upon completion of the Postgraduate Diploma in Education (PGDE) programme at NIE, Teaching Scholars/Award Holders will embark on a fulfilling and enriching career as classroom teachers in schools for the first 2 to 3 years.
 Thereafter, they can look forward to an exciting posting to MOE HQ for another 2 to 3 years to gain broader perspectives of education initiatives and be exposed to curriculum planning and policy formulation.
 With both school and HQ experience, scholars and award holders will be more ready to take on positions of higher responsibility in the Teaching, Leadership or Senior Specialist Track.